 If you would like to head directly to the falls, turn right after the bridge and carefully look for, and follow, blue-triangle markers to the falls.
 You'll reach the lowest falls on your right about 0.2 mile from the trailhead.
 Several more significant waterfalls are found above, so continue hiking upstream for 0.1 mile until you reach the obvious end of the gorge and the uppermost 4-foot tall falls.

-To get to Milton, take NH 101a west from Nashua.
+To get to Milford, take NH 101a west from Nashua.

 UPDATES SINCE THE 2ND EDITION